crespo21/git-basic-exercises/README.md

-work is fun on monnday
+Your destiny is not your destination